broadinstitute/gatk-sv/website/docs/execution/overview.md

 [Scramble](https://github.com/GeneDx/scramble), [GATK gCNV](https://github.com/broadinstitute/gatk),
 and [cn.MOPS](https://bioconductor.org/packages/release/bioc/html/cn.mops.html)
-as raw calling algorithms, and then integrates, filters, refines, and annotates the calls from these tools to produce a final output.
+as raw calling algorithms, and then integrates, filters, refines, and annotates the calls from these tools to produce a final call set.

 :::info
 Please note that most large published joint call sets produced by